-- 13. Do not use this heater to cook food or burn paper or other objects. - 14.
+- 13. Do not run heater - · where flammable liquids or vapors are used or stored - under dusty conditions - Do not use this heater to cook food or burn paper or other objects. - 15.
 Do not use heater if any part has been exposed to or under water.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 15.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 16.
 Do not operate heater if any log is broken.
-Do not operate heater if a log is chipped (dime-sized or larger). - 16.
+Do not operate heater if a log is chipped (dime-sized or larger). - 17.
 Turn heater off and let cool before servicing, installing, or repairing.
-Make sure the selector switch is in the OFF position.
-Only a qualified service person should install, service, or repair heater. - 17.
-Make sure the selector switch is in the OFF position when you are away from home for long periods of time. - 18.
-Operating heater above elevations of 4,500 feet could cause pilot outage. - 19.
+Make sure the remote selector switch is in the OFF position.
+Only a qualified service person should install, service, or repair heater. - 18.
+Make sure the remote selector switch is in the OFF position when you are away from home for long periods of time. - 19.
+This heater must not be connected to any external electrical source. - 20.
+Operating heater above elevations of 4,500 feet may cause pilot outage. - 21.
 Provide adequate clearances around air openings.